cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           Matrix Getrows(indexer I, double[,] data)
-   Param:
+   Parameters:
+       I:
-      | I:  An indexer object that specifies the zero-based indices of the rows to extract.
+         An indexer object that specifies the zero-based indices of the rows to extract.
+       data:
-      | data:  The two-dimensional array from which rows will be selected.
+            The two-dimensional array from which rows will be selected.
    Returns:
        A Matrix containing the rows of data specified by I-indexer, in the same order.
    Example: